Finding the right tribe is essential to your success. Check out these tips for finding your ride or die tribe.

 - creative community: this can be bloggers, friends, photographers, graphic designers, family members, etc who get your brand

 - real-life friends: your ride or dies who are there for you.
-Some of your blogger boos/internet friends may turn into real-life friends but it takes time and trust for things to develop
+Some of your blogger boos/internet friends may turn into real-life friends but it takes time and trust for things to develop.
+You can go do Girls Night Out with your real-life friends.

 - co-workers + collaborators: people you work with on projects